SUMMARY OF CHANGES

 CHILD TAX CREDIT:

-$2,200 instead of $2000.The higher refundable portion of up to $1,700 per child got extended too.
+For children under 17, $2,200 instead of $2000.The higher refundable portion of up to $1,700 per child got extended too.
 But individuals with incomes above $200,000, or $400,000 for jointly filing couples, cannot receive the credit.

 DEPENDENT CHILD CARE CREDIT:

-Dependent care credit expenses will go up to 50% from 35% and retained the current total cap at $3,000 for one kid under the age of 13, or $6,000 for two or more.
-This means the highest credit you can receive is $1,050 for one child (35% of $3,000) and $2,100 for two or more children (35% of $6,000).
+In 2026 the dependent care credit expenses will go up to 50% from 35% and retained the current total cap at $3,000 for one kid under the age of 13, or $6,000 for two or more.
+This means the highest credit you can receive is $1,500 for one child and $3,000 for two or more children.
 However, if your Adjusted Gross Income is above $43,000, your credit will be limited to $600 for one child (20% of $3,000) and $1,200 for two or more children (20% of $6,000).

 NEWBORN CREDIT:

 Starting in 2025, American newborns will receive a $1,000 government-funded investment account.
 Parents of newborns will receive $1,000 to open an investment account composed of stock, with annual contributions of up to $5,000 that can include $2,500 from an employer.
 Investors could begin making some qualified withdrawals from the tax-deferred accounts as early as the account holder's 18th birthday.
-Approved withdrawals come with taxes at the long-term capital gains rate, while nonqualified ones bring ordinary income and a 10% penalty in some cases.

 EDUCATION: